Royal Air Maroc Flight 630: Flight

 Flight 630 was a scheduled flight from Agadir, Morocco to Casablanca using an ATR 42 aircraft.
 At approximately 10 minutes into the flight while climbing through 16000 ft, the aircraft entered a steep dive, and crashed into a region of the Atlas Mountains about 32 km north of Agadir.

 The crash site was at Douar Izounine, about 32 km north of Agadir.
-Among the 40 passengers on board were a Kuwaiti prince and his wife.
-The prince was the brother of Sabah Al-Ahmad Al-Jaber Al-Sabah, then Kuwait's minister of defence.
+Among the 40 passengers on board were a Kuwaiti prince, Ali al-Humoud al-Jaber al-Sabah, and his wife.
+The prince was the brother of Ahmed al-Humoud al-Jaber al-Sabah, then Kuwait's minister of defence.

 Investigation

 The commission that investigated the crash determined it to be pilot suicide.
 Flight recorder data revealed that the ATR 42's autopilot was intentionally disconnected by Captain Khayati, who then deliberately put the aircraft into a dive.
 Evidence also showed that during the descent, First Officer Figuigui had sent out distress calls once aware of the captain's intentions.
 The Moroccan pilots union disputed the suicide explanation, claiming that Captain Khayati was mentally fit and showed no signs of frustration, and instead claiming that Captain Khayati reported a "technical problem" prior to takeoff, although the investigative commission never found evidence supporting this claim.
-The crash was the deadliest incident involving an ATR 42 aircraft at that point in time.